• Skip to secondary menu

 Literally, no cleaning the coop…we add pine shavings, and dust out the nesting boxes, THAT IS IT, and the ladies keep turning their poop into the dirt so you NEVER smell anything…besides dirt!
 Lol!
 Yes, there is a dust layer all over because of how they work the dirt, but that’s why we have great ventilation with the eaves, window, and open run wall!
 I COULD NOT BE HAPPIER that we went with this method!!

-Anyway, back to setting the walls, I screwed the door wall to the window wall on the left, and nesting box wall on the right.
-That leaves the run wall attached to the window wall and nesting box wall on the backside!
+Anyway, back to setting the walls, I screwed the door wall to the window wall on the left, and the nesting box wall on the right.
+That leaves the run wall attached to the window wall and the nesting box wall on the backside!

 ***Make sure the walls are level on the ground…and each other before screwing them into place!***